Longbridge Light Festival 2014: Back to The Future

 Over 25 West Midlands, UK and International artists participated in Longbridge Light Festival and the wider programme including Tran-si-tion International Conference.
 Tran-si-tion provided a platform for some of the leading UK and International keynote speakers to highlight best practice within regeneration schemes, urban design, strategic planning, technology innovation, placemaking and art within a social urban context.

 Also included on the website is a shortened curatorial statement written by General Public prior to the festival.
-This introduces some themes and ideas that underpinned the commissioning process and festival theme.

 The light festival also featured an international programme curated by WERK and work from LPAP (Longbridge Public Art Project) artist’s in residence.General Public commissioned Derek Horton to write an essay to position Longbridge historically and his semi-autobiographical essay ‘White Heat, Brown Fields and Manufactured Dreams‘ provides a context for the light festival and wider Longbridge Public Art Project initiated by WERK.